Photo by Akshay Paatil for Unsplash

 Facing a Mental Health Crisis in America

 We are currently living through one of the hardest times in history.
 And I’m sure that was the eighteenth time you’ve read that sentence in an article today, but it’s true.
 The COVID-19 has led to mass misery and uncertainty beyond anything that I’ve seen in my lifetime, beyond anything that most have ever witnessed.
-As a result, mental health is declining as human beings, adaptable as they are, are not equipped to handle this level of constant uncertainty.
+As a result, employee mental health is declining as human beings, adaptable as they are, are not equipped to handle this level of constant uncertainty.

 The biggest mental health hurdle for many people is not necessarily the fast-growing number of problems that are affecting our lives right now, it’s the fact that none of the solutions to those problems are anywhere within our control.
 Most of us are just doing our best to wait it out as scientists and governments scramble for solutions, and that’s all that we can do.
 At this point, for most, that doesn’t feel like much.
 We’re stuck.
 Stuck living what feels like the same day in the same room over and over with no end in sight.
 The toll that takes is incredible.